Degenerate Riemann-Hilbert-Birkhoff problems, semisimplicity, and convergence of WDVV-potentials

 \section{Abstract}

-In the first part of this paper, we give a new analytical proof of a theorem of C.\,Sabbah on integrable deformations of meromorphic connections on $\Pb^1$ with coalescing irregular singularities of Poincar\'e rank 1, and generalizing a previous result of B.\,Malgrange.
+In the first part of this paper, we give a new analytical proof of a theorem of C.\,Sabbah on integrable deformations of meromorphic connections on $\Pb^1$.
+This theorem generalizes a previous result of B.\,Malgrange to the case of connections admitting irregular singularities of Poincar\'e rank 1 with coalescing eigenvalues.
 In the second part of this paper, as an application, we prove that any semisimple formal Frobenius manifold (over $\C$), with unit and Euler field, is the completion of an analytic pointed germ of a \dfm.
 In other words, any formal power series, which provides a quasi-homogenous solution of WDVV equations and defines a semisimple Frobenius algebra at the origin, is actually convergent under no further tameness assumptions.